Brookies combine fudgy brownie cookies and classic chocolate chip cookies for the perfect mix of chocolatey, sweet, and buttery flavors.

 How To Make Brookies (Tips)

-3. Use a silicone baking mat or parchment paper to line your baking sheet.
-This will prevent the cookies from sticking and also make cleanup easier.
+3. Use a silicone mat or parchment paper to stop sticking and make cleanup easier.

-5. Let the cookies cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.
-This will help them set and also prevent them from breaking apart.
+5. Let cookies cool on the sheet for a few minutes before moving them to a wire rack to set and prevent breaking.

 Change Things Up!